kensupernova/fullstack-design-a-game-api/README.md

 ##Game Description:
 Tic-Tac-Toe is a simple game for two players.
 The default opponnet user is computer.
 It begins with 3X3 empty grid.
 Each players has to choose a symbol 'O' or 'X'.
-Two players one after another place 'O' or 'X' in the grid.
+Two players one after another position 'O' or 'X' in the grid.
+Each move has to choose an empty indice in the grid.
 Whoever succeeds in placing three marks in the straight line wins.
-Each move has to choose an empty indice in the grid.
+If the grid is filled and no one get a straight one, it is tie.
+If user wins, it get a score of 2; the opponnet get a score of 0; if user lose and opponnent win, user get 0 and opponent get 2; if it is a tie, both users get 1.
 Many different Tic-Tac-Toe can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

 ## Steps to play the game:
 1. create user with username and email address
 2. start new game with username and opponnet name, and their ticks for playing (optional).
 Both must be registered.